-The Early Childhood Assistant works closely with and is guided by the lead teacher of the class.
-Working together, the Lead teacher and assistant create a warm, joyful and inclusive classroom community.
+The Early Childhood Classroom Assistant works closely with and is guided by the lead teacher of the class.
+Working together the Lead teacher and assistant create a warm, joyful and inclusive classroom community.
 During the morning, the lead teacher supervises the class and the assistant acts as a support to the lead teacher.
-Lunch and nap assistants supervise a group of ten or fewer children for the afternoon program according to the guidelines established by the lead teacher.
+Lunch and nap assistants supervise a group of children for the afternoon program according to the guidelines established by the lead teacher.
 In the lead teacher’s absence, the assistant may take on the role of the lead in the class.

 The ideal candidate will be able to:

 · Exhibit a warmth and enthusiasm for active, growing children

 · Sit and stand for long periods of time, sometimes on the floor

 · Prepare and tidy the room